-San Francisco Residential Architect with focus on San Francisco and work throughout the Bay Area.
+San Francisco Residential Architect with a focus on San Francisco and work throughout the Bay Area.

 The Emphasis is on Bold, Creative, Clean Residential Architecture embedded in a thorough Knowledge of Construction and Cost.
 As a San Francisco Architect I have mastered a process that begins with a spark between Client and Architect.
 Followed by Listening, Responding, Interacting.
 Therefore Attention to the Client and Budget follows through the Design Process to Submittals, Highly Detailed Documents, Bidding and Construction.